-There is no cost to you or your family to use your EFAP.
+There is no cost to you or your family to use your EAP.
 This benefit is provided to you by your employer.
-Your EFAP can provide a series of sessions with a professional and if you need more specialized or longer-term support, our team of experts can suggest an appropriate specialist or service that is best suited to your needs.
-While fees for these additional services are your responsibility, they may be covered by your provincial or organizational health plan.
+Your EAP can provide a series of sessions with a professional and if you need more specialized or longer-term support, our team of experts can suggest an appropriate specialist or service that is best suited to your needs.
+While fees for these additional services are your responsibility, they may be covered by your health plan.